SmileRob/paraSFC/README.md

 More information about the installation of CPLEX can be found at [IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSSA5P_12.9.0/ilog.odms.studio.help/Optimization_Studio/topics/COS_installing.html).

 Comparison to Google [OR-tools](https://developers.google.com/optimization): CPLEX performs slightly better on the classic benchmark, but is absolutely superior on large-scale problems.
 In fact, CPLEX is able to optimally solve 66% of the large-scale instances, against 29% of OR-tools (quad core).
-CPLEX in general can be successfully applied to real-world industrial problems [1].
+CPLEX in general can be successfully applied to real-world industrial problems.
+[1]

 ## 3. Compile and Run